 iptables operations slow down dramatically in large scale cluster e.g 10,000 Services.
 IPVS is designed for load balancing and based on in-kernel hash tables.
 So you can achieve performance consistency in large number of Services from IPVS-based kube-proxy.
 Meanwhile, IPVS-based kube-proxy has more sophisticated load balancing algorithms (least conns, locality, weighted, persistence).

 Service is a top-level resource in the Kubernetes REST API.
-You can find more details about the API object at: Service API object.
+You can find more details about the Service API object.

 You can use TCP for any kind of Service, and it's the default network protocol.